ablagau/SwarmFACE/docs/source/installation.rst

     cd SwarmFACE

-After you activate the python environment use pip3:
+After you activate the python environment use pip:

-    pip3 install ./
+    pip install ./